 Despite the Royal Commission, Indigenous Australians continue to die in suspicious circumstances.
-There are many recent examples such as the case of Ms Dhu, who died in NSW police custody as a result of pneumonia and septicaemia after being detained over unpaid fines.
+There are many recent examples such as the case of Ms Dhu, a woman who died in NSW police custody in South Hedland as a result of pneumonia and septicaemia after being detained over unpaid fines.

 Against regulations, police in that case failed to apply the Custody Notification Scheme (CNS) – whereby police in NSW are required to contact the Aboriginal Legal Service when an Indigenous person is taken into custody.
 A lawyer can then check on the health and safety of the arrested person, and ensure legal protections are applied.